EXIT DOORS - WHAT YOU DON'T KNOW CAN BE DANGEROUS

 A recent experience with a set of exit doors motivated me to warn property managers of a very dangerous exposure that many might be facing without even realizing it.

-As a fire and life safety professional, performing 40 year fire certification inspections is part of my services.
 I was on an inspection, walking through a 12 story, 149 unit building when I came across an exit door and tried to open it.
 Little did I know that I was going to get a little extra exercise that day.
 Suffice it to say that after a considerable amount of pushing and shoving, I got it open, but it took just about all of my strength.

 Exit doors like this one don't normally get a lot of use, unlike the doors that lead from a stairwell or other common area to the resident units.
 Over time, a combination of weather, age and lack of maintenance had been working towards sealing this door shut with rust.